 Down House: the home of Charles Darwin

-After buying a ticket, pick up one of the interactive multimedia guides before exiting the shop and stroll through the house and gardens accompanied by the voice of no less than the great Sir David Attenborough.
-Facts and figures abound, giving a glimpse into the fascinating history of Charles Darwin and a behind-the-scenes look into his domestic life.
+Once you've bought your ticket, pick up one of the interactive multimedia guides before exiting the shop, then you can stroll through the house and gardens accompanied by the voice of no less than the great Sir David Attenborough.
+Facts and figures abound, giving a glimpse into the fascinating history of Charles Darwin and an intimate behind-the-scenes look into his domestic life.

-Located at the back of the house is the old kitchen where Darwin’s meals were prepared.
+Located at the back of the house is the old kitchen where Darwin’s meals used to be prepared.
 Now transformed into a café, it is a pleasant spot for a delicious lunch, tasty snack or afternoon tea.
-If the weather is fine, sit outdoors on the patio and delight in the peace and quiet of this extraordinary place.
+If the weather is fine, you can sit outdoors on the patio and delight in the peace and quiet of this extraordinary place.

 Before you leave, make sure to look around the gift shop.
-Besides Darwin’s books, it offers an amazing selection of products that all make lovely gifts.
+Besides Darwin’s books, it offers an amazing selection of goods that all make lovely presents.

-By the way, if you are wondering what the flower in the photo is, it is an Erythronium or Trout Lily seen in the gardens of Down House.
+By the way, if you are wondering what the flower in the photo is, it is an Erythronium also known as a Trout Lily that I saw in the gardens of Down House.

 http://www.english-heritage.org.uk/visit/places/home-of-charles-darwin-down-house/ for more information on Down House.